OpenEvalProject/evals/manuscripts/elife-63488/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/63488/elife-63488-fig2-v2.jpg)

-**Figure 2.:** Crtap mice at postnatal day 10.-/-(A–B) Representative H & E images of postnatal day 10 (P10) ankle joints.
+**Figure 2.:** (A–B) Representative H & E images of postnatal day 10 (P10) ankle joints.
 (C–D) Representative H & E images of P10 knee joints.
 For all micrographs, higher magnification images of the mid-tendon are illustrated. n = 5 mice per group.
 Scale bar is 0.5 mm.
-(E) Quantification of cell density and (F) Average tissue area for Achilles and patellar tendons of wildtype and Crtap mice at P10 (taken mid-tendon).
+(E) Quantification of cell density and (F) Average tissue area for Achilles and patellar tendons of wildtype and Crtap-/- mice at P10 (taken mid-tendon).
 Data are min-to-max box and whisker plots with individual points indicated. n = 5 mice per group.
 Data passed the Shapiro-Wilk test for normality, and groups were compared using two-tailed unpaired t-tests.
-Exact p-values are reported.-/-
+Exact p-values are reported.

 Given the significant hypercellularity seen in the load-bearing tendons from Crtap-/- mice, we next examined whether there were changes in tenocyte populations associated with progenitors and tendon repair response in Crtap-/- mice.
 Specifically, previous literature has demonstrated that progenitor-like cells involved in tendon maturation and repair are marked by the expression of CD146 (Lee et al., 2015) in addition to others.
 Using fluorescence-activated cell sorting (FACS) analysis of 5-month-old patellar tendons, we observed a significant decrease in the percentage of CD45-CD31-CD146+CD200+ (~2%) compared to wildtype mice (~4%) (Figure 3A–C, red box).
 In contrast, CD45-CD31-CD146-CD200+ cells were concomitantly increased in Crtap-/- mice (Figure 3D).
 Taken together, this data suggests that the matrix disruptions caused by loss of CRTAP may lead to the dysregulation of discrete tendon cell populations within the adult patellar tendon.

 ![Figure 3.](https://cdn.elifesciences.org/articles/63488/elife-63488-fig3-v2.jpg)

-**Figure 3.:** (A–B) Patellar tendon cells isolated from 5-month-old wildtype (A) or Crtap (-/-B) mice were analyzed for the expression of CD200 and CD146 tendon progenitor markers (top histogram) within the CD45-CD31- population (bottom histogram).
-The plots are representative from a single wildtype or Crtap mouse. (-/-C–D) Graphs show the percentage of CD45-CD31-CD146+CD200+ progenitor cells (C) and CD45-CD31-CD146-CD200+ immature tendon cells (D) From 5-month wildtype and Crtap patellar tendons.
+**Figure 3.:** (A–B) Patellar tendon cells isolated from 5-month-old wildtype (A) or Crtap-/- (B) mice were analyzed for the expression of CD200 and CD146 tendon progenitor markers (top histogram) within the CD45-CD31- population (bottom histogram).
+The plots are representative from a single wildtype or Crtap-/- mouse.
+(C–D) Graphs show the percentage of CD45-CD31-CD146+CD200+ progenitor cells (C) and CD45-CD31-CD146-CD200+ immature tendon cells (D) From 5-month wildtype and Crtap-/- patellar tendons.
 Data are min-to-max box and whisker plots with individual points indicated. n = 5 mice per group.
 Data passed the Shapiro-Wilk test for normality, and groups were compared using two-tailed unpaired t-tests.
-Exact p-values are reported.-/-
+Exact p-values are reported.

-## Collagen fibril formation is altered in heterozygous and Crtap-/- mice
+### Collagen fibril formation is altered in heterozygous and Crtap-/- mice

 Tendons develop embryonically by increasing in fibril length and number, whereas postnatal growth arises from an increase in fibril length and diameter – the latter of which is driven by the lateral fusion of smaller fibrils (Kalson et al., 2015).
 To investigate the role of CRTAP in postnatal collagen fibril maturation, we utilized transmission electron microscopy (TEM) to examine changes in fibril diameter in flexor digitorum longus (FDL), Achilles, and patellar tendons (Figure 4).
 In the FDL tendon, there was a marked increase in small collagen fibrils (20–60 nm in size), a reduction in 80–320 nm fibrils, and a slight increase in larger fibrils (>340 nm in diameter) in Crtap-/- mice compared to wildtype (Figure 4A,C,J).
 Despite similarities seen in histology, heterozygous mutant FDL tendons also exhibited a slight increase in 20–40 nm fibrils in mice compared to wildtype controls (Figure 4A–B,J).
 Similar trends were observed for the Achilles tendon, namely an increase in small fibrils (20–60 nm), a reduction in 80–240 nm fibrils, and an increase in large fibrils (>280 nm) upon loss of Crtap (Figure 4D,F,K).
 In contrast to what we observed for the FDL, heterozygous Achilles tendons did not have increased numbers of smaller fibers (Figure 4E,K).
 Instead, a greater number of fibrils ranging from 140-to-200 nm in size were noted compared to wildtype controls.

 ![Figure 4.](https://cdn.elifesciences.org/articles/63488/elife-63488-fig4-v2.jpg)

-**Figure 4.:** Crtap mice.-/-(A–C) Representative transverse TEM images of 4-month (A–C) FDL tendon collagen fibrils, (D–F) Achilles tendon collagen fibrils, and (G–I) patellar tendon collagen fibrils.
+**Figure 4.:** (A–C) Representative transverse TEM images of 4-month (A–C) FDL tendon collagen fibrils, (D–F) Achilles tendon collagen fibrils, and (G–I) patellar tendon collagen fibrils.
 Scale bar is 500 nm.
 (J) Representative histogram of the size distribution for collagen fibrils in FDL tendons.
 Data are representative of n = 3 mice.
 (K) Representative histogram of the size distribution for collagen fibrils in Achilles tendons.
 Data are representative of n = 3 mice.
 (L) Representative histogram of the size distribution for collagen fibrils in patellar tendons.
 Data are representative of n = 3 mice per group.
-(M–R) Representative longitudinal TEM images of 4-month wildtype FDL (M), Achilles (N), and patellar (O) tendons, and 4-month Crtap FDL (-/-P), Achilles (Q), and patellar (R) tendons.
+(M–R) Representative longitudinal TEM images of 4-month wildtype FDL (M), Achilles (N), and patellar (O) tendons, and 4-month Crtap-/- FDL (P), Achilles (Q), and patellar (R) tendons.
 Scale bar is 500 nm.

 Compared to the FDL and Achilles tendons, the most significant differences were seen within the patellar tendon, although the pattern of changes remained consistent (Figure 4G–I,L).
 Specifically, we observed a dramatic increase in 20 nm collagen fibrils compared to heterozygous and wildtype mice (Figure 4G–I,L).
 Fibrils ranging from 100-to-180 nm in diameter were reduced in heterozygous and Crtap-/- mice compared to wildtype.
 Interestingly, the greatest difference from wildtype was an increase in large collagen fibrils (>200 nm) in both heterozygous and Crtap-/- mice (Figure 4G–I,L).

 To examine how collagen fibril alignment is affected by the loss of CRTAP, we examined longitudinal sections of FDL, Achilles, and patellar tendons from 4-month wildtype and Crtap-/- mice using TEM (Figure 4M–R).
 Consistent with our transverse data, we observed a wider array of thinner and thicker collagen fibrils in Crtap-/- tendons (Figure 4P,Q,R) compared to wildtype (Figure 4M,N,O).
 In addition, while the collagen fibrils in wildtype animals were well-aligned, collagen fibril alignment in Crtap-/- tendons was more irregular (Figure 4P,Q,R).
 Taken together, these data indicate that loss of CRTAP alters collagen fibril assembly and alignment in load-bearing tendons.
 In addition, the degree to which collagen assembly is affected is site-dependent.

-## Collagen cross-linking is increased in heterozygous and Crtap-/- mice
+### Collagen cross-linking is increased in heterozygous and Crtap-/- mice

 Along with P3H1 and CyPB, CRTAP is an integral part of the collagen prolyl 3-hydroxylation complex responsible for the 3-hydroxylation of Pro986 of the type I procollagen α1 chain (Lim et al., 2017a).
 Loss of this complex blocks 3-hydroxyproline formation and affects lysine hydroxylation and cross-linking in bone collagen (Morello et al., 2006; Baldridge et al., 2008); however, whether Crtap-/- tendons display altered collagen cross-linking is unknown.
 To investigate this, we harvested tendons at 1- and 4-months and assessed collagen cross-linking by quantifying the levels of hydroxylysyl-pyridinoline (HP) (Figure 5).
 Overall, we observed an increase in these stable, mature collagen cross-links from 1 to 4 months-of-age in all genotypes for the FDL and Achilles tendons (Figure 5A–B).
 In contrast, for the patellar tendon, age-dependent increases in collagen cross-links were only observed in Crtap-/- mice (Figure 5C).
 For FDL tendons, Crtap-/- mice had more of these collagen cross-links at 1- and 4-months compared to heterozygous and wildtype mice; however, the content of HP residues per collagen decreased with age in this tissue (Figure 5A).
 Interestingly, in Achilles tendons, an increase in collagen cross-linking was observed in both heterozygous and Crtap-/- mice at 1-month compared to wildtype.
 In contrast, at 4-months, only Crtap-/- mice had elevated collagen cross-links, and these levels were greater than those observed at the earlier time point (Figure 5B).

 ![Figure 5.](https://cdn.elifesciences.org/articles/63488/elife-63488-fig5-v2.jpg)

-**Figure 5.:** Crtap mice.-/-Quantification of collagen cross-links as hydroxylysyl-pyridinoline (HP) residues per collagen molecule for (A) FDL tendons; (B) Achilles tendons; and (C) patellar tendons.
+**Figure 5.:** Quantification of collagen cross-links as hydroxylysyl-pyridinoline (HP) residues per collagen molecule for (A) FDL tendons; (B) Achilles tendons; and (C) patellar tendons.
 Data are shown as means ± S.D. n = 3–4 mice per group.
 Data passed the Shapiro-Wilk test for normality, and groups were compared using one-way ANOVA with Tukey’s post-hoc tests.
 Exact p-values are reported.

 The patellar tendon showed the greatest increase in collagen cross-links both with time and across genotypes of the tissues examined.
 Specifically, collagen cross-links were elevated by 5- to 10-fold in Crtap-/- patellar tendons compared to heterozygous and wildtype at 1- and 4-months, respectively (Figure 5C).
 Taken together, these data suggest that CRTAP is required for proper hydroxylation and cross-linking of collagen fibrils in tendons in a semi-dominant fashion, as heterozygous mutant tendons display a phenotype that is milder than the phenotype observed for homozygous mutant mice.
 Notably, the chemical quality of collagen cross-linking appears to be spatiotemporally regulated, and this regulation is differentially affected by the loss of a single or both copies of Crtap.

-## Signaling and metabolic dysregulation in Crtap-/- load-bearing tendons
+### Signaling and metabolic dysregulation in Crtap-/- load-bearing tendons

 We performed bulk RNA-seq with RNA isolated from Achilles and patellar tendons of 1-month-old wildtype and Crtap-/- mice to investigate the molecular changes underlying the observed tendon phenotypes.
 To determine global changes in differentially expressed genes and predicted upstream regulators, we performed Ingenuity Pathway Analysis (IPA, Qiagen, Germany).
 For the Achilles tendon, a total of 178 genes (consisting of 99 upregulated genes and 79 downregulated genes) were significantly differentially expressed between wildtype and Crtap-/- samples (Figure 6A).
 Of the top 30 differentially expressed genes, several ECM proteins, including matrilin-3 (Matn3), matrilin-4 (Matn4), and fibronectin 1 (Fn1), and proteolytic enzymes such as matrix metallopeptidas-2 (Mmp2) were dysregulated.
 Gene ontology analysis revealed ‘GO:000715 – Cell Adhesion’, ‘GO:0045778 – Positive Regulation of Ossification’, and ‘GO:0051928 – Positive Regulation of Calcium Ion Transport’ to be enriched (Figure 6B).
 Examination of upstream regulators based on the differential gene expression data revealed a predicted activation of TGF-β1 in Crtap-/- mice and predicted inhibition of dystrophin (DMD) along with several for which activation state was unclear, including platelet-derived growth factor-BB (PDGF-BB), β-catenin (CTNNB1), and tumor necrosis factor (TNF) (Figure 6C).

 ![Figure 6.](https://cdn.elifesciences.org/articles/63488/elife-63488-fig6-v2.jpg)

-**Figure 6.:** Crtap mice.-/-DESeq2 was used to compare gene expression between wildtype and Crtap Achilles and patellar tendon RNA samples, and genes with an adjusted p-value<0.05 and absolute log-/-2 fold change >1 were considered as differentially expressed.
-(A) A bi-clustering heatmap of the top 30 differentially expressed genes between wildtype and Crtap Achilles tendons sorted by adjusted p-value and plotted according to log-/-2 transformed expression values.
+**Figure 6.:** DESeq2 was used to compare gene expression between wildtype and Crtap-/- Achilles and patellar tendon RNA samples, and genes with an adjusted p-value<0.05 and absolute log2 fold change >1 were considered as differentially expressed.
+(A) A bi-clustering heatmap of the top 30 differentially expressed genes between wildtype and Crtap-/- Achilles tendons sorted by adjusted p-value and plotted according to log2 transformed expression values.
 The Wald test was used to generate p-values and log2 fold changes.
 See Figure 6—source data 1 for a complete list of differentially regulated genes.
-(B) Significantly differentially expressed genes between Achilles tendons from wildtype and Crtap mice were clustered by their gene ontology, and enrichment for gene ontology terms was tested using Fisher exact test.
-All gene ontology terms with an adjusted p-value<0.05 are plotted according to their -log-/-10 adjusted p-value.
-(C) Select upstream regulators predicted as being activated (shown in green), inhibited (shown in red), or of unclear state (shown in gray) in Crtap compared to wildtype Achilles tendons plotted according to their -log-/-10 adjusted p-value.
+(B) Significantly differentially expressed genes between Achilles tendons from wildtype and Crtap-/- mice were clustered by their gene ontology, and enrichment for gene ontology terms was tested using Fisher exact test.
+All gene ontology terms with an adjusted p-value<0.05 are plotted according to their -log10 adjusted p-value.
+(C) Select upstream regulators predicted as being activated (shown in green), inhibited (shown in red), or of unclear state (shown in gray) in Crtap-/- compared to wildtype Achilles tendons plotted according to their -log10 adjusted p-value.
 See Figure 6—source data 2 for a complete list of predicted upstream regulators. n = 3 mice per genotype for (A–C).
-(D) A bi-clustering heatmap of the top 30 differentially expressed genes between wildtype and Crtap patellar tendons sorted by adjusted p-value and plotted according to log-/-2 transformed expression values.
+(D) A bi-clustering heatmap of the top 30 differentially expressed genes between wildtype and Crtap-/- patellar tendons sorted by adjusted p-value and plotted according to log2 transformed expression values.
 The Wald test was used to generate p-values and log2 fold changes.
 See Figure 6—source data 3 for a complete list of differentially regulated genes.
-(E) Significantly differentially expressed genes between patellar tendons from wildtype and Crtap mice were clustered by their gene ontology, and enrichment for gene ontology terms was tested using Fisher exact test.
-All gene ontology terms with an adjusted p-value<0.05 are plotted according to their -log-/-10 adjusted p-value.
-(F) Select upstream regulators predicted as being activated (shown in green), inhibited (shown in red), or of unclear state (shown in gray) in Crtap compared to wildtype patellar tendons plotted according to -log-/-10 adjusted p-value.
+(E) Significantly differentially expressed genes between patellar tendons from wildtype and Crtap-/- mice were clustered by their gene ontology, and enrichment for gene ontology terms was tested using Fisher exact test.
+All gene ontology terms with an adjusted p-value<0.05 are plotted according to their -log10 adjusted p-value.
+(F) Select upstream regulators predicted as being activated (shown in green), inhibited (shown in red), or of unclear state (shown in gray) in Crtap-/- compared to wildtype patellar tendons plotted according to -log10 adjusted p-value.
 See Figure 6—source data 4 for a complete list of predicted upstream regulators. n = 2 mice per genotype for (D–F).
-Figure 6—source data 1.Crtap knockout Achilles tendons.The Wald test was used to generate p-values and log2 fold changes.
-Genes with an adjusted p-value<0.05 and absolute log2 fold change >1 were called significantly differentially expressed genes.
-This is a full list of all differentially expressed genes ordered by adjusted p-value.
-Figure 6—source data 2.Crtap knockout Achilles tendons.Based on a list of differentially expressed genes, upstream regulators were predicted using Ingenuity Pathway Analysis.
-The results are sorted by adjusted p-value.
-Figure 6—source data 3.Crtap knockout patellar tendons.The Wald test was used to generate p-values and log2 fold changes.
-Genes with an adjusted p-value<0.05 and absolute log2 fold change >1 were called significantly differentially expressed genes.
-This is a full list of all differentially expressed genes ordered by adjusted p-value.
-Figure 6—source data 4.Crtap knockout patellar tendons.Based on a list of differentially expressed genes, upstream regulators were predicted using Ingenuity Pathway Analysis.
-The results are sorted by adjusted p-value.

 In keeping with the increased phenotypic severity seen in patellar tendons from Crtap-/- mice, a greater number of total genes were differentially expressed between wildtype and Crtap-/- patellar tendons (Figure 6D).
 We saw significant differential expression of 519 genes, with 224 being upregulated and 295 downregulated in Crtap-/- compared to wildtype.
 Several of the top 30 differentially expressed genes were minor collagens such as type IX collagen α3 chain (Col9a3), type IX collagen α1 chain (Col9a1), and type XXII collagen α1 chain (Col22a1), as well as other ECM proteins, including lumican (Lum) and fibronectin 1 (Fn1).
 Unlike the Achilles tendon, gene ontology analysis revealed significant enrichment for metabolic processes, including ‘GO:0055114 – Oxidation-Reduction Process’, ‘GO:0050873 – Brown Fat Cell Differentiation’, and ‘GO:0050872 – White Fat Cell Differentiation’ as well as for ‘GO:0008284 – Positive Regulation of Proliferation’ and ‘GO:0001525 – Angiogenesis’ (Figure 6E).
 Examination of upstream regulators also suggested a highly significant activation of TNF and interleukin 6 (IL-6) as well as fibroblast growth factor 2 (FGF2) and TGF-β3 in Crtap-/- patellar tendons (Figure 6F).
 Indeed, the representation of TNF, TGF-β, and PDGF-BB in this dataset is consistent with but more severe than that observed for those same regulators in the Achilles tendon results (Figure 6C).